SourcePot/datapool/README.md

 3. Set database collation to **utf8_unicode_ci**.
 4. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
 Check the error log which can be found in the **../debugging/**-subdirectory, each error generates a .json file containing the details.
 Calling the webpage creates the file **../setup/Database/connect.json** which contains the database access credentials.
 Use a text editor to update the credentials.
 This file will enable the database access.
 5. If the database access credentials are correct, all the database tables will be created the next time the webpage is called.
 This call will additionally create an initial admin user account.
 The user credentials of this admin account can be found in **../setup/User/initAdminAccount.json**.
-6. Open the webpage, select "Login" and login using the user credentials copy&paste from initAdminAccount.json.
+6. Open the webpage, select "Login" and user the credentials copy&paste from initAdminAccount.json to login.
 ![Using credentials from initAdminAccount.json](https://github.com/SourcePot/datapool/blob/main/docs/initAdminAccount.jpg?raw=true)
 ## Initial adjustments
 The file **../setup/HTMLbuilder/init.json** contains some important web page settings, e.g. the webmaster email address (the key is ***emailWebmaster***).
 You should update this email address as soon as this file was created.
 The webmaster email address is used to create the first admin account.
 You can trigger the creation of a new admin account by deleting the admin entry from the user database table.
 A new admin account will be created if there is no admin account left in the user table.